-

 ABOUT THE BAND

-In the 1980’s, the Dixie Melody Boys from Kinston, North Carolina, were a pure Southern Gospel four-part harmony quartet.
-While they were very successful in the business, Ed O’Neal, his son Allen, and Kent Humphrey, along with other group members had a desire to make a musical change.
+In the 1980’s there was basically three kinds of Gospel music, Gospel (black gospel) Southern Gospel (four parts and a piano and Contemporary Gospel (Jesus Rock).
+Allen O’Neal, Kent Humphrey, along with other group members Olan Witt and Frank Sutton had a desire to make a musical change.
 They all liked the style of that day’s country music but as Christians did not embrace the lyrics or lifestyle.
-So with the help of several producers and song writers they created the sound that launched the DMB Band.
+So, with the help of several producers and song writers they created the sound that launched the DMB Band.
 It was pure country music with a powerful message and positive lyrics.

-The band was made up of vocals, key boards, drums, bass guitar, lead guitar, steel guitar and acoustic guitars.
+The band was made up of vocalists, keyboards, drums, bass guitar, lead guitar, steel guitar and acoustic guitars.
 This live music with a progressive country sound was a new beginning for the Christian music market.
 It was known as Christian country!

 While the public liked the sound, the DMB Band quickly discovered there was no radio market for their music.
 While several large stations, both southern and contemporary, played the DMB Band’s music; they were few and far between.
 Radio programmers found this new musical style too country for contemporary stations and too progressive for southern gospel stations.
 Still, the DMB Band had several songs that made the charts like Last Train to Glory, Good Ole Boys and Run Little Brother.

-But with Ed O’Neal still touring with his southern gospel quartet The Dixie Melody Boys, the name The DMB Band became a little confusing.
-So in 2015, the guys decided to make a name change and the name became Jackson Heights.
+So, in 2015, the guys decided to make a name change and the name became Jackson Heights.
 Where did that name come from?
-At one time in the 1980’s, all of the guys lived in a little community called Jackson Heights and so the name was a natural fit!
+At one time in the 1980’s, all the guys lived in a little community called Jackson Heights and so the name was a natural fit!

 THE BAND